Great Gobi A Strictly Protected Area: Fauna

-The reserve is an important refuge for some endangered large mammal species, such as the wild Bactrian camel (Camelus ferus), which was identified as a separate species in 2008 by the Veterinary University of Vienna, the Gobi bear (Ursus arctos gobiensis), the snow leopard (Uncia uncia), the argali wild sheep (Ovis ammon) and the Mongolian wild ass (Equus hemionus hemionus).
-Especially for the wild camel the reserve is important, since it is one of three last locations, where the rare animal can be found.
-Due to the remoteness and large size of the reserve, it is hard to estimate population numbers or population trends.
+The reserve is an important refuge for several endangered large mammal species, such as the wild Bactrian camel (Camelus ferus), which was identified as a separate species in 2008 by the Veterinary University of Vienna, the Gobi bear (Ursus arctos gobiensis), the snow leopard (Uncia uncia), the argali wild sheep (Ovis ammon) and the Mongolian wild ass (Equus hemionus hemionus).
+The reserve is especially important for the wild camel as it is one of three remaining locations where the rare and endangered animal can be found.
+It is difficult to estimate population numbers or population trends for most species in the reserve due to its remote location and large size.
 Estimates for the population of wild camels in the reserve range from about 350 to 1950 individuals.
-Wolves (Canis lupus), which are also found in the reserve, might be a threat for the calves of wild camels.
+Wolves (Canis lupus), which are also found in the reserve, may be a threat for the calves of wild camels.
 However, the effects of these predators on the camel population are unclear.